 The Sharks joined the NHL one season before the Senators, and have yet to even make it to the Cup Finals.
 The closest they’ve come was in 2003-04, when they lost the Western Conference Finals in six games to the Calgary Flames.

 Other than the dream season of 2005-06 — when the Oilers took the Carolina Hurricanes to the seventh game of the Cup Finals — Edmonton has typically either failed to qualify for the postseason or been eliminated in the first round.
-The 2011-12 season marks the sixth consecutive campaign without a trip to the playoffs for the Oilers, the second-longest active streak in hockey.
+The 2012-13 season marked the seventh consecutive campaign without a trip to the playoffs for the Oilers, the longest active streak in hockey.

 I vaguely remember the Flames’ Cup-winning 1988-89 campaign, and that goaltender Mike Vernon was really good.
 But after beating the Canadiens in six games for their only title to date, it’s been a bit of a slog for Calgary.
 They failed to make the playoffs for seven straight seasons (1996-97 through 2002-03), but then made a miracle run through the playoffs in 2003-04, losing the Cup finals in seven to the Tampa Bay Lightning.
 That run also contained the only playoff series wins for the franchise since 1989.
 Ouch.

 It’s hard to picture, but there was a time when Islanders fans could legitimately rag on New York Rangers fans for their lack of titles.
 The chants of “1940!” still ring loudly in my memory to this day.
 But that was a loooong time ago, and the Islanders have simply been one of the worst teams in hockey over the last few decades.
 New York’s last playoff series win came against Pittsburgh in 1993.